mesosphere-backup/dcos-metrics/DEMO.md

 ### Launching a Kafka or Cassandra sender

 The Kafka and Cassandra framework executors already support auto-detection of the `STATSD_UDP_HOST`/`STATSD_UDP_PORT` environment variables, configuring the underlying service to send metrics to that location.
-At the moment, the frameworks don't send stats of their own, but they could do that too.
+At the moment, the frameworks don't send metrics of their own, but they could do that too.

 #### Kafka